Kent-Lee/natural-language-processing/README.md

 * The `scripts` folder contains scripts used to obtain the data.
 The scripts are provided and not written by me.

 * The `output` folder contains processed datasets, which are 4 figures.
-Text analysis are  printed on the console.
+Text analysis is printed on the console.